zorael/kameloso/README.md

 All of the above are plugins and can be runtime disabled or compiled out.
 It is modular and easily extensible.
 A skeletal Hello World plugin is [20 lines of code](source/kameloso/plugins/hello.d).

-## Current limitations

-While IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
-If something doesn't immediately work, generally it's because we simply haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
-Please file a GitHub issue [to the **dialect** project](https://github.com/zorael/dialect/issues).

 Testing is primarily done on [**freenode**](https://freenode.net) and on [**Twitch**](https://dev.twitch.tv/docs/irc/guide) servers, so support and coverage is best there.

 **Please report bugs.
 Unreported bugs can only be fixed by accident.**